-The Doctor Said There Is a Shadow on My Lung.
+The Doctor Said There Is a Shadow on The Lung.
 Should I Worry?

 Medically Reviewed by Michal Reid, MD